3 Visualization

 # Get target data

-aquatics_targets <- readr::read_csv("https://data.ecoforecast.org/targets/aquatics/aquatics-targets.csv.gz")
+<- readr::read_csv("https://data.ecoforecast.org/targets/aquatics/aquatics-targets.csv.gz") aquatics_targets

 ## Rows: 10491 Columns: 10